 beautifully rugged Parry Sound, Ontario will foster discussion and

-We were excited to offer a new symposium (#9) for students - from the submitted abstracts selected students and post docs were invited to contribute an oral presentation in place of a poster.
-We will repeat this symposium in 2017.
-The key to an invitation is to plan ahead and submit your abstarct for consideration early in 2017 (and before the deadline!).
+We are excited to offer a contributed oral symposium (#9) for students and pdfs again in 2017 - from the submitted abstracts selected students and post docs will be invited to contribute an oral presentation in place of a poster.
+The key to an invitation is to plan ahead and submit your abstract for consideration early in 2017 (and well before the deadline!).

 Welcome to CanBIC-6 and Parry Sound, as you start your summer feast of BioInorganic Chemistry!

-Visitors to canbic.ca come from all round the world - please also consider participating in the conference.
-CanBIC-6 is next starting on 23rd May, 2017.
+Visitors to canbic.ca come from all round the world - and the system updates your country flag.

 Message from Professor Charmaine Dean,